Soap opera: Canada

 Relatively few daily soap operas have been produced on English Canadian television, with most Canadian stations and networks that carry soap operas airing those imported from the United States or the United Kingdom.
 Notable daily soaps that did exist included Family Passions, Scarlett Hill, Strange Paradise, Metropia, Train 48 and the international co-production Foreign Affairs.
 Family Passions was an hour-long program, as is typical of American daytime soaps; all of the others ran half-hour episodes.
 Unlike American or British soap operas, the most influential of which have run for years or even decades, even daily Canadian soap operas have run for a few seasons at most.
 Short-run soaps, including 49th & Main and North/South, have also aired.
 Many of these were produced in an effort to comply with Canadian content regulations, which require a percentage of programming on Canadian television to originate from Canada.

-Notable prime time soap operas in Canada have included Riverdale, House of Pride, Paradise Falls, Lance et Compte ("He Shoots, He Scores"), Heartland Loving Friends and Perfect Couples and The City.
+Notable prime time soap operas in Canada have included Riverdale, House of Pride, Paradise Falls, Lance et Compte ("He Shoots, He Scores"), Heartland, Loving Friends and Perfect Couples, and The City.
 The Degrassi franchise of youth dramas also incorporated some elements of the soap opera format.

 On French-language television in Quebec, the téléroman has been a popular mainstay of network programming since the 1950s.
 Notable téléromans have included Rue des Pignons, Les Belles Histoires des pays d'en haut, Diva, La famille Plouffe, and the soap opera parody Le Cœur a ses raisons.

 India

-Unlike the season based production in most countries, most of Indian television fiction tends to be regular-broadcasting soap opera.
+Unlike the season-based production in most countries, most of Indian television fiction tends to be regular-broadcasting soap opera.
 These started in the 1980s, as more and more people began to purchase television sets.
-At the beginning of the 21st century, soap operas became an integral part of Indian culture.
+At the beginning of the 21st century, soap operas became an integral part of Indian culture when Balaji Telefilms's Kyunki Saas Bhi Kabhi Bahu Thi premiered on Disney's 21st Century Fox owned StarPlus, becoming the highest rated show in Asia on weekdays prime time 10:30pm.
 Indian soap operas mostly concentrate on the conflict between love and arranged marriages occurring in India, and many includes family melodrama.
 Indian soap operas have multilingual production.

 Many soap operas produced in India are also broadcast overseas in the UK, Canada, the United States, and some parts of Europe, South Africa, Australia and South East Asia.
 They are often mass-produced under large production banners, with companies like Balaji Telefilms running different language versions of the same serial on different television networks or channels.